Lean Six Sigma with Python — Kruskal Wallis Test

 Menu Stats > ANOVA > One-Way > Graphs > Four in one

-If your sample data fails to meet ANOVA requirements, you can use Kruskal-Wallis Test to check if the difference in means is due to random fluctuation.
+If your sample data fails to meet ANOVA requirements, you can use the Kruskal-Wallis Test to check if the difference in means is due to random fluctuation.

 statistic = 54.99